Gumiho: Fox spirits appearing in The Jeon Woo-chi Story

 Here the tables keep turning. kumiho insists she must be freed to explain the texts; Woo-chi counters with threats, refusing to loosen her bonds but extracting the teachings all the same.
-Overnight, he masters the first volume’s arcane arts, forcing knowledge from kumiho against her will.
+Overnight, he masters the first volume's arcane arts, forcing knowledge from kumiho against her will.
 Having gained what he sought, he pretends magnanimity—removing the talisman and releasing her with a warning never to harm human again.Kumiho appeared to be grateful and leave away, but it was only a temporary tactical retreat.
 Cunning still lingered in her heart.

 Almost immediately, uncanny forces strike back at Woo-chi.
 A voice from the sky reclaims the rope he had used.
 Then a mysterious scholar, riding a donkey, appears, scolding Woo-chi for daring to meddle with divine texts, and vanishes with one of the volumes.
-Moments later, a woman claiming to be his nursemaid arrives with news of his mother’s sudden death—only to disappear as another book vanishes.
-Woo-chi realizes too late that he has been toyed with: kumiho’s illusions and celestial trickery have stripped him of his spoils, leaving him with only the single volume he had sealed with the talisman.
+Moments later, a woman claiming to be his nursemaid arrives with news of his mother's sudden death—only to disappear as another book vanishes.
+Woo-chi realizes too late that he has been toyed with: kumiho's illusions and celestial trickery have stripped him of his spoils, leaving him with only the single volume he had sealed with the talisman.

-In this second fox spirit’s story, both Woo-chi and the kumiho are tricksters, and the story unfolds as they deceive each other.
+In this second fox spirit's story, both Woo-chi and the kumiho are tricksters, and the story unfolds as they deceive each other.
 Woo-chi attempts to expose the kumiho and steal her secrets, while the kumiho counters with illusions and tricks to deceive and mislead him.
 Both characters embody the trickster archetype, with their conflict blurring the lines between predator and prey.
 The outcome is ambiguous; Woo-chi gains only partial knowledge, and the kumiho survives, with both bearing the consequences of their deceptive struggle.

+This kumiho also exhibits several traits associated with the Sky Fox.
+Like the Sky Fox, it possesses nine tails and golden fur, carries the Sky Fox's signature item—the Cheonseo ("Heavenly book")—and attempts to ascend to the heavens.
+In traditional Chinese Sky Fox lore, humans who seek to seize the Cheonseo typically suffer fatal or otherwise disastrous consequences.
+In Korean folklore, Jeon Woo-chi, however, subverts this pattern: the protagonist succeeds in stealing the Cheonseo and manages to grasp at least part of the magical techniques recorded within it.

-Seo Gyeong-deok(also known as Hwadam) and the Nine-tailed Fox
+Seo Gyeong-deok (also known as Hwadam) and the Nine-tailed Fox

 A tale involving Seo Gyeong-deok, who is known as the teacher of Jeon Woo-chi, also features a nine-tailed fox.
 The story of Seo Gyeong-deok defeating the nine-tailed fox is included in Dongpaenaksong (東稗洛誦), a collection of Korean folktales from the Joseon dynasty, believed to have been compiled in the 1770s and transcribed by hand from the late 19th century onward.